Quick Answer

 A front door color should strengthen the entry, not compete with the whole house.
 That is why the same color can look perfect on one home and completely wrong on another.

 The real job of the color is simple.
 It should make the door feel intentional, visible, and welcoming from the approach.
-If it does that, the feng shui is usually already moving in the right direction.
+If it does that, the feng shui is already moving in the right direction.

 How to Pick a Front Door Color That Actually Works